MegatonHammer/linkle/README.md

 # Introduction

 This program permits to convert or create various formats used on the Nintendo Switch.
 For now, it only supports the creation of PFS0/NSP and 64 bits NRO/NSO.
+It can also be used with cargo through `cargo nro` to simplify the build process of Megaton-Hammer homebrew.

 # Installation

-Assuming you have `cargo` installed, `cargo install --features=binaries --git https://github.com/MegatonHammer/linkle` will install this program, by the command name `linkle`.
+Assuming you have `cargo` installed, `cargo install --features=binaries --git https://github.com/MegatonHammer/linkle` will install this program, by the command name `linkle` and the `cargo nro` subcommand.

 # Usage